 4. First Aid Kit

 Hopefully, your new hobby won’t result in anything more than a few splinters, but it’s always best to be prepared.

 If you’re going to engage in DIY projects, be sure to have a decent first aid kit to hand.
 Don’t forget to keep it well stocked up and replace items as you use them.
 Tweezers and antibacterial swabs are essential for removing tough splinters but a well-stocked first aid kit should contain everything you might need in the case of an accident.

 As an avid woodworker, you’ll already have a circular saw, jigsaw, table saw, power drill, and a variety of other tools.
 One thing you may not have considered, however, is a paint sprayer.
 Adding a coat of varnish or paint can be the perfect way to complete a project and a sprayer will enable you to achieve an even finish in a fraction of the time.
 To know which paint sprayer will work well for you, read this article on palmgear.com.

 If you don’t have the space or funds to create a dedicated home workshop straight away, there’s no need to panic.
 As you build your collection of tools and find innovative ways to maximise the space available, you’ll steadily establish a dedicated workspace and an extensive range of equipment.
 In no time at all, you’ll have yourself a fully functional home workshop and a highly coveted workspace.

-Why not take things a step further and consider selling your creations.
+Why not take things a step further and consider selling your creations?
 Read my top tips for starting a woodworking business and see the challenges I faced from the beginning.
-In this article you can find information on tools and space requirements, marketing techniques and what to expect when looking for the right kind of insurance to protect your tools, workspace and vehicles.
-One Sure Insurance can help you get the right kind of cover for every aspect of your home and business cover.
+In this article, you can find information on tools and space requirements, marketing techniques and what to expect when looking for the right kind of insurance to protect your tools, workspace and vehicles.
+One Sure Insurance can help you get the right kind of coverage for every aspect of your home and business cover.